Connect with us

 The EEPCO has partnered with several international companies to provide technical assistance and equipment for the project.

-These companies include Italian contractor Webuild, which has been responsible for construction of the roller-compacted concrete (RCC) for the dam.
+These companies include Italian contractor Webuild, which has been responsible for the construction of the roller-compacted concrete (RCC) for the dam.

-RCC is a special type of concrete that is used in the construction of large-scale structures such as mega dams.
+RCC is a special type of concrete that is used in the construction of large-scale structures such as mega-dams.

 The material allows for faster construction timelines while cutting costs and carbon footprint compared to traditional concrete dams.